 This committee reviews the WSPTA Uniform Bylaws each year and submits recommendations to the WSPTA board of directors as necessary.
 In addition, the committee reviews any amendment recommendations submitted by members.
 Amendments are voted on by the members at the annual convention.
+Committee works year-round.

 This committee plans and coordinates volunteers and their activities at the WSPTA annual convention.
 The committee works closely with the leadership committee and staff in executing all components of the annual convention.
 Committee works November through May.

 This committee oversees the statewide election process in order to ensure fairness for all candidates.
 Unlike other committees there is a separate process for selecting volunteers.

 The leadership committee assists the WSPTA Leadership Director in developing WSPTA leadership materials and programs.
 The committee also helps plan leadership conferences including the WSPTA leadership conference and annual WSPTA convention classes.
 Some committee members may be asked to present WSPTA trainings.
+Committee works year-round.

 Region teams may provide a legislative representative to serve on this committee.
 Others with the desire and passion may also be approved to serve.
 The committee, guided by the WSPTA Legislative Director, reviews the grassroots submissions provided by members to create the WSPTA legislative platform.
 Committee members assist with the WSPTA Legislative Assembly, help members in meeting with their legislators, and organize members to testify on our short- and long-term priorities.
+Committee works year-round.

 Under leadership of the WSPTA Membership Director, this committee develops a statewide membership campaign.
 Committee members also review membership resources and awards.
 Region teams may provide a membership representative to serve on the committee.
+Committee works year-round.

 Unlike the other committees, nominating committee members are elected by the membership to serve.
 Anyone interested in this committee should look for information to be posted sometime in January.